cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/object-mapped-tables.rst

       // This exception is thrown by ObjectMappedTable if its parameter type cannot be
       // (de)serialized (for example, if it is an interface and not a class, then there is
       // no auto-magic way deserialize an object.)
 In this case that will not happen
-      // because Purchase is an actual classes. throw new RuntimeException(e);
+      // because Purchase is an actual class. throw new RuntimeException(e);
     }
   }

 Creating the Dataset in this manner would result in a different column name and type for the object key::

-  (rowkey STRING, catalogid STRING, customer STRING, price INT, product STRING, purchasetime BIGINT, quantity INT))
+  (rowkey STRING, catalogid STRING, customer STRING, price INT, product STRING, purchasetime BIGINT, quantity INT)

 .. _sql-limitations:

 Limitations
 -----------
 * The record type must be a structured type, that is, a Java class with fields.
 This is because SQL tables require a structure type at the top level.
-The fields must also be primitives.
+The fields must be primitives.
 That is, they must be an int, Integer, float, Float, double, Double, bool, Boolean, String, byte[], or ByteBuffer.
-In addition, UUID is supported and will translate into a binary field.
+UUID is supported and will translate into a binary field.

 * The record type must be that of an actual Java class, not an interface.
 The reason is that interfaces only define